Palm Springs International Airport

 Parking rates at Palm Springs International Airport start at $2 per 20 minutes and go up to $20 per day.
 Cell phone waiting lots are also available.

-Airlines offering flights to Palm Springs International Airport include Air Canada, Alaska - Virgin America, Allegiant, American Airlines, Delta, Frontier, Jetblue, Sun Country, United and Westjet.
+Airlines offering flights to Palm Springs International Airport include Air Canada, Alaska Airlines, Allegiant, American Airlines, Delta, Frontier, Jetblue, Sun Country, United and Westjet.

 Free wifi is provided in all public areas of the airport.